-Drawing the Connections Between ENGINEERING SCIENCE AND ENGINEERING PRACTICE hange is a fact of life, and engineers make their careers out of bringing about changes in their surroundings.
-In today's chemical engineering departments we hear of the need for changes in our institutions and methods.
-Alumni, employers, and researchers in the field bring back news of the need for new priorities for the curriculum-the need for students to have more teamwork experience, to develop better communication skills and critical thinking skills,^[1] and to acquire specialized knowledge in emerging areas such as bio- and nanotechnology.
+Introduction Change is a fact of life, and engineers make a career out of bringing about changes in their surroundings.
+In chemical engineering departments at present we hear of the need for a change in our institutions and methods - alumni, employers, and researchers in the field are bringing back news of new priorities for the curriculum - the need for students to have more teamwork experience, to develop better communication skills and critical thinking skills [1], and to acquire specialized knowledge in emerging areas such as bio- and nanotechnology.
 In addition, there is continuing pressure for better preparation of graduates in each of the established, and diverse, fields in which chemical engineers find employment.